 Ozzie’s Go-Kart Garage in Windermere, BC

-After checking out of Copper Point Resort we began our drive to our destination at Three Bars Ranch in Cranbrook, BC.
+After checking out of Copper Point Resort we continued our BC Tesla road trip to our destination at Three Bars Ranch in Cranbrook, BC.
 We saw a go-kart track in Windermere so we decided to make a pit stop and give it a try.
-My boys have never been in a go-kart, and I remember as kid how much fun they were so I thought it would be a fun start to our day.
+My boys have never been in a go-kart, and I remember as a kid how much fun they were so I thought it would be a fun start to our day.

 My boys are ages six and eight and were not old enough to drive one by themselves so I drove with them one at a time.
 It was just as I remembered and a whole lot of fun!